Microsoft expects strong cloud business growth, plans record capital spending

-April 29 : Microsoft on Wednesday forecast that sales at its Azure cloud business would beat Wall Street forecasts this year, and the software giant unveiled plans for 2026 capital spending of $190 billion, which also surpassed expectations.
+April 29 : Microsoft on Wednesday forecast that sales at its Azure cloud business would beat Wall Street estimates, and the software giant unveiled plans for 2026 capital spending of $190 billion, which also surpassed expectations.

 After the forecast, Microsoft shares were even with their close, rebounding from a fall of more than 2 per cent in extended trading after quarterly results showed only a modest increase in cloud revenue growth.
 Rival Google reported a stronger rise in cloud growth and Alphabet shares surged more than 4 per cent after hours.